Skip to main content

 Tip

 It’s also possible to add custom filters in the Duplicate Invoice Checker's Action View to hide groups.
-It's better to exclude documents from checking by pre-filtering them in the AI Annotation before they appear in the results, because then you haven't wasted resources.
+It's better to exclude documents from checking by pre-filtering them in the AI Annotation before they appear in the results, because then you won't have wasted resources.
 Post-filtering in the Action View is useful as a backup if you don't want to reset the result table or modify your backend settings, or if you want to handle a false positive that only comes up occasionally.
 Editing views for the object-centric Duplicate Invoice Checker has the instructions to do it.

 7. Click Run at the top right to run the AI Annotation manually and check your results in the Studio package.